clayklein/CrystalGraphs/README.md

 <img src="Diamond.gif" width="45%" title="Diamond"/> <img src="hcp.gif" width="45%" title="hcp"/>

 Here is another one for fun.
-The picture below shows 30 repetitions of the hcp lattice in all directions; each individual point is plotted.
+The picture below shows 30 repetitions of the hcp unit cell in all directions; each individual point is plotted.

 <img src="hcp_30.png" width="45%" title="hcp"/>